biagolini/PythonGoogleYoutubeApi/README.md

 ## Project Overview

-The repository is structured to showcase examples of Google/YouTube API interactions.
+The repository is structured to showcase examples of both public API interactions and authenticated operations requiring user consent.
 The project emphasizes clean, reusable code and practical workflows for integrating Google APIs into your applications.

 ## Project Structure